nvidia-cosmos/cosmos-reason1/docs/UserGuide.md

 | `cosmos-reason1-7b-tp2-sft.toml`                    | 2         | 1           | 1         | -          | -          | 2                            | SFT     |
 | `cosmos-reason1-7b-p-fsdp1-tp2-r-tp2-pp1-grpo.toml` | 2         | 1           | 1         | 2          | 1          | 2 for policy,  2 for rollout | GRPO    |

-SFT training requires using a minimum of 2 GPUs, and RL training requires at least 4 GPUs.
-Depending on the size of the model you are going to train, for 7B (or larger size) models, GPUs with 80GB of memory are required.
-For 3B (or smaller size) models, GPUs with >=32GB memory are required.
+SFT training requires using a **minimum of 2** GPUs, and RL training requires **at least 4** GPUs.
+Depending on the size of the model you are going to train, for **7B (or larger size)** models, GPUs with **80GB** of memory are required.
+For **3B (or smaller size)** models, GPUs with **>=32GB** memory are required.

 You can customize your own training config based on the above recipes.
 For example, you can change the `epoch` and `train_batch_per_replica` to adjust the epochs number and batch size, and `save_freq` to adjust the checkpoint saving interval.
+To reduce the storage usage, you can reduce the number of `max_keep` in checkpoint config, which limits the number of saved checkpoint.
+Regularly delete intermediate checkpoints and tar archives not needed for recovery.

 For the evaluation or inference, single GPU with at least 24GB memory is sufficient to run the `nvidia/Cosmos-Reason1-7B` model.